An extended Knowledge Compilation Map for Conditional Preference Statements-based and Generalized Additive Utilities-based Languages: Queries

 Note that if $ o₁, o₂, …, o_p $ is the answer to such query, if $ 1 ≤ i < j ≤ p $, then it can be the case that $ oᵢ ⋈ o_j $, but it is guaranteed that $ o_j ⊁ oᵢ $: in the context of a recommender system for instance, where one would expect alternatives to be presented in order of non-increasing preference, $ oᵢ $ could be safely presented before $ o_j $.

 \cite{Boutilieretal:jair04} prove that \pb{top-$p$} is tractable for acyclic CP-nets for the specific case where $ |S|=2 $.
-More generally, \pb{$ ≻ $-comparison} queries can be used to compute an answer to a \pb{top-$p$} query (by asking \pb{$ ≻ $-comparison} queries for every pair of elements of $ S $, the number of such pairs being in $ ϴ(|S|²) $).
-However, \cite{Wilson:aij11} shows that an upper approximation of $ ≻ $ is sufficient, and proves that such an approximation can be obtained in time polynomial in $ |φ| $ for a restricted class of lexico-compatible formulas of §1-CP∧§\ \citep[Th.
+More generally, \pb{$ ≻ $-comparison} queries can be used to compute an answer to a \pb{top-$p$} query (by asking \pb{$ ≻ $-comparison} queries for every pair of elements of $ S $, the number of such pairs being in $ ϴ(|S|²) $). \nouv{Thus \pb{top-$p$} is tractable for every language where \pb{$ ≻ $-comparison} is tractable; this is the case in particular of §GAI§\ and §LPT§.}

+\ifklptcompat However, \cite{Wilson:aij11} shows that an upper approximation of $ ≻ $ is sufficient, and proves that such an approximation can be obtained in time polynomial in $ |φ| $ for a restricted class of lexico-compatible formulas of §1-CP∧§\ that contains $§1-CP§\acycl$~\citep[Th.
 5]{Wilson:aij11}.
-We prove that this result does indeed hold for the full class of lexico-compatible formulas of §1-CP∧§.
-The \pb{top-$p$} query is also tractable for §LPT§.